Solutions to common issues that can prevent you from using Speed Test Plus.

 Adobe® Flash Errors

 The MegaPath Speed Test requires the newest version of Adobe's Flash Plug-in to be installed on the browser you are using.

 - Why does it say I need at least version 10 of Flash when I already have it?

 We have also had reports from users of IE7 on Windows Vista that they had to specifically install the Flash Player ActiveX Control to get it working properly.

 A common situation in Windows has occurred where Windows will say an up-to-date Flash is already installed when you try to install an update for a browser that's NOT flagged as your "default browser".
 Make sure you're installing updates on the browser you're using, and not your default browser.

 - Adobe Flash Player 9 on Windows Vista IE 7

 - Inaccurate Results Over 20 Mbps

 Our speed test is tuned to measure broadband services up to 20 Mbps over HTTP.
 It takes a very customized installation to be able to accurately measure up to 100 Mbps over HTTP.
-We are working on a beta enhancement to the test that will accurately measure up to 100 Mbps.
-Stay tuned.

 - Inaccurate Dialup Results